-Formal amendment to this document is the responsibility of the Senior HSEQS Manager.
+Formal amendment to this document is the responsibility of the Head of HSEQS.

 This policy document shall be made available to all employees and any other interested parties.
 Staff appointed responsible for the management and implementation of VolkerHighways' Environmental Policy will ensure that a copy is displayed in a prominent position at all VolkerHighways' temporary and permanent offices.